Efficiency Improvements Using Technology

 Geo-Exchange

-Surrey Campus has a geo-exchange system that heats and cools the majority of the Arbutus building (Library) as well as the new addition of the Surrey Main building.
-The system uses a series of wells that are about 200 feet deep which are located on the east and north sides of the Surrey Main building.
+Surrey Campus has a geo-exchange system that heats and cools the majority of the Arbutus building (Library) as well as the new addition of the Maple building.
+The system uses a series of wells that are about 200 feet deep which are located on the east and north sides of the Maple building.
 These wells supply heat pumps located in each building.

 The new Institute of Sustainable Horticulture (ISH) Greenhouse at Langley Campus has a geo-exchange system that can be used for research purposes.
 It also has a backup high efficiency condensing boiler that can be used if the heat pump is not in service.
 This combination will allow us to quantify the differences between the two heating technologies.